Natural Resource Division Projects

 NORTH MOUNTAIN PARK MASTER PLAN

-The City of Phoenix Parks and Recreation Department strives to continuously improve and better serve the community and is seeking public input for the North Mountain Park Renovation Master Plan.
-A survey will open on Thursday, November 24 and close Sunday, January 1, 2023.
-Feedback from this survey will be used to plan the future park amenities and improvements.
-Once the design concept is identified, renovations and construction will take place over the next several years.
+The City of Phoenix Parks and Recreation Department is excited to announce the redevelopment of North Mountain Park.
+An initial Master Plan Public Opinion Survey was open from November 28 through January 1, 2023.
+Feedback from this survey is being used to develop a master plan for potential future park amenities and improvements.
+Once the master plan is finalized, design and construction will take place over the next several years.

 Back to Projects